hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ### Retention

-The tool retains up to `MAX_BACKUPS` files per object (default: 30).
+The tool retains up to `MAX_BACKUPS` files per object (default: 10).
 When the limit is exceeded, the oldest backup files are removed automatically.

 ### Restoring from Backup

 To restore from a backup, use the Create/Update from CSV option (menu option 2) and point it at the backup file.
 Select overwrite mode to replace the current contents with the backup.
-The comment headers in the backup file are ignored during import.

 ---